LEARNAcademy/syllabus/tools-and-resources/einsteins-puzzle.md

 Let us assume that there are five houses of different colors next to each other on the same road.
 In each house lives a person of a different nationality.
 Every person has a favorite drink, a favorite brand of cigarettes, and keeps pets of a particular kind.

-* The Englishperson lives in the red house.
+* The English person lives in the red house.
 * The Swede keeps dogs.
 * The Dane drinks tea.
 * The green house is just to the left of the white one.